Pennsylvania State Beekeepers Constitution and By-Laws

 Section 1 “The Pennsylvania Beekeeper” shall be the official publication of the Association, with an editor appointed by the President.

-Section 1 The By-Laws may be amended by a majority vote of all members present at any business meeting, provided notice of the proposed changes had been mailed to all members or printed in the official organ of the Association, “The Pennsylvania Beekeeper”, at least thirty days prior to the meeting.
+Section 1 The By-Laws may be amended by a majority vote of all members present at any business meeting, provided notice of the proposed changes had been emailed to all members or printed in the official organ of the Association, “The Pennsylvania Beekeeper”, at least thirty days prior to the meeting.